What is liver cancer?

 Liver cancer is a cancer affecting the cells of your liver – the largest organ in your body.
-It is the fifth most common type of cancer in men and the ninth most common in women.
-While it is among the top ten causes of cancer deaths in Australia, it is relatively uncommon in this country.
+It is the sixteenth most common type of cancer in Australia.
+While it is among the seventh leading cause of cancer deaths in Australia, it is relatively uncommon in this country.
 Improved treatments can offer better outcomes for people with liver cancer.

 The liver sits just under your ribs, on the right side of your abdomen.
 It manufactures bile and blood proteins, filters your blood, rids your body of harmful chemicals, and has other vital functions.

 There are two main types of liver cancer — ‘primary’, which means the cancer started in the liver, and ‘secondary’, which means the cancer has spread into the liver from another part of the body.

 Primary liver cancer